 Both schools and families must give top priority to establishing partnerships.
 This includes partnerships between schools and families, and between teachers and parents.
 All parties must view partnerships as essential.
 Otherwise, they won't work well to serve the educational needs of children.

 This is an age of accountability at all levels.
 Making partnerships a top priority is more important than ever.
 Schools that adopt a philosophy of supporting partnerships helps ensure they will stay a top priority.

 Building effective partnerships between schools and families doesn’t just happen.
 The school must develop a plan.
 This involves assessing a school's strengths and weaknesses.
 It also involves assessing parents' specific needs and characteristics.
 Likewise, parents should plan how they want to be involved in their children’s education.

 Regular communication must occur between parents and schools in order to surface issues.
 Teachers should use a variety of methods to communicate with parents.
 This lets parents know they are an important part of their children’s educational experience.

 Parent-teacher communication should be culturally appropriate.
 Bring translators and interpreters to meetings if necessary.
 It's important for parents and teacher to touch base early in the school year with an eye to building a relationship.
 This provides a foundation if difficulties occur later on.

 4. Positive communication style

-Both parents and teachers respond best when the communication between them is positive, and focuses on strengths.
-Negativity is often perceived by the other as an attack, and doesn’t result in effective solutions.
-Making sure positive messages are given regularly helps make communication easier when problems occur.
-Sharing good news or offering sincere compliments helps build positive relationships.
-Asking each other for advice on how to address the specific educational needs of the child makes each party feel their opinions are valued and puts the child at the center of the communication.
-When negative issues need to be communicated, a focus on the facts helps avoid blaming and judging.
+Both parents and teachers respond best when the communication between them is positive and focuses on strengths.
+Negativity is often perceived by the other as an attack.
+This doesn’t result in effective solutions.
+Conveying positive messages helps make communication easier when problems occur.
+Sharing good news or offering sincere compliments contributes to positive communication.

 6. Practical ideas